María Jesús Alvarado Rivera: Early life

 Alvarado Rivera was born in Chincha Alta on 27 May 1878.
 Her parents were Cayetano Alvarado Arciniega, owner and administrator of the estate Chacrabajo, and Jesus Rivera Martinez; they were both natives of Chincha Province.
 She was the tenth of thirteen children.
 Due to the War of the Pacific, her family was forced to sell their property and settle in Lima.
 As was customary for that time her education went only until the primary school.
 However, during that short time, she learned to read and write well.
 Her subsequent studies were self-taught.
-She then attended a private high school run by Elvira García y García (leader of feminist movement in Peru), after which she became a teacher.
+She then attended a private high school run by Elvira García y García (leader of the feminist movement in Peru), after which she became a teacher.
 Disturbed by the antiquated educational system, she studied sociology on her own and was instrumental in introducing advanced methods of "vocational education, euthanasia, the health and the matrimonial care of school children and the control of sexually transmitted diseases."
 She also believed in women's role as a mother.

 Career

 With the help of her brother, Lorenzo Antonino, who was Professor of Geology at the National University of San Marcos, she got a job as a columnist for the newspaper El Comercio.
 She also found work at El Diario (1908), and years later, for La Prensa.
 She made her first presentation on feminist issues at the International Women's Congress in 1910.
 The following year, she lectured on feminism at the Geographical Society of Lima, explaining the basics of feminism as part of a current global social change that raised the need to provide equal civil and political rights to women."
 It was at this conference that Alvarado Rivera sparked public interest in the idea of women's suffrage, though with mixed responses.
 The Daughters of Palma, Angelica, and Augusta claimed "Finally the woman has appeared who will liberate us from the oppressive subordination in which we live," after hearing her lecture.
 Others thought her ideas were too radical and would cause anarchy and deterioration of family values as women abandoned their traditional roles.

 Alvarado Rivera played a crucial role in establishing, in 1914, the Evolución Femenina in Lima.
 She also mooted proposals to enact civil codes and to induct women in government jobs.
 Her sustained campaign for nine years in this direction resulted in the Chamber of Representatives allowing women to become members of the public welfare societies (1915), which eventually was enacted as law (1922).
 Evolución Femenina also drew criticism from the community.
-Only a small number of women agreed to put their names on membership roles, and La Cronica of Lima printed a photo in late 1924 of a talk given by Alvarado Rivera in which many attendees had removed their hats to cover their faces from the photographer.
+Only a small number of women agreed to put their names on membership rolls, and La Cronica of Lima printed a photo in late 1924 of a talk given by Alvarado Rivera in which many attendees had removed their hats to cover their faces from the photographer.